 Royal Surrey County Hospital

-Clarkebond provided civil and structural engineering services on the development at the Royal Surrey County Hospital near Guildford.
+Clarkebond provided civil, structural and ground engineering services on the development at the Royal Surrey County Hospital near Guildford.

 Measuring approximately 1600m2 the project included the formation of a new build two storey centralised hub for the urology department plus consultation and treatment rooms, administrative and staff accommodation, clinical facilities and new lecture facilities.